What Is Benchmarking?

 - reporting on the results, identifying improvements and repeating the process

-A firm interested in improving their customer service practices might compare their own processes and metrics against those of their most successful competitor.
-If they identify negative discrepancies or differences in measures, they may embark upon process improvement to strengthen their performance.
-The firm will observe and measure the competitor's operations, and in some industries, they will send in employees as customers to gain direct experience.
+A firm interested in improving their customer service practices may compare its own processes and metrics against those of its most successful competitor.
+If it identifies negative discrepancies or differences in measures, it may start improving its processes to strengthen its performance.
+The firm will observe and measure the competitor's operations, and in some industries, it will send in employees as customers to gain direct experience.

-One firm, Pal's Sudden Service, a small hamburger and hot dog chain and a Baldrige Quality Award winner, is so successful at achieving best-in-class performance for drive-thru and overall restaurant operations, that it opened an educational institute to train other organizations.
-Many companies in the fast food market use Pal's as a best-in-class benchmark for their own firms.
+One firm, Pal's Sudden Service, a small hamburger and hot dog chain and a Baldrige Quality Award winner, is so successful at achieving best-in-class performance for drive-thru and overall restaurant operations, that it has opened an educational institute to train other organizations.
+Many companies in the fast-food market use Pal's as a best-in-class benchmark for their own operations.

 The Bottom Line

-Benchmarking is a potentially powerful tool to promote continuous improvement in an organization.
+Benchmarking is a potentially powerful tool to promote continuous improvements in an organization.
 However, relying on internal-only measures breeds a myopic perspective.
-High performing organizations strive to identify processes, functions, or offerings that are important to their businesses and evaluate their efficiency and effectiveness versus leading competitors or leading innovators.
+Hig- performing organizations strive to identify processes, functions, or offerings that are important to their businesses and evaluate their efficiency and effectiveness against leading competitors or leading innovators.
 Care should be taken to define benchmarking initiatives deliberately and scientifically, or the results could be misleading.